 The commentary below should be read with the consolidated financial statements and related notes in this report.
 Some parts of this commentary may include information regarding the plans and strategy for the business and may include forward looking statements that involve risks and uncertainties.
 Actual results and the timing of certain events may differ materially from future results expressed or implied in the forward-looking statements contained in the commentary.
-References to FY2021 are to the financial year ended 30 June 2021.
+References to FY2022 are to the financial year ended 30 June 2022.

 The Group continued investment in staff and operational infrastructure in existing geographies to position for significant growth within its markets, and to build scale.
-In addition, the Group continued its investment into product development, processes and systems to support customers in each geography while investing in sales and marketing to gain further market share.
+In addition, the Group undertook cost reductions for sales and development.
+The team has now been right sized for our markets and is of the skillset and experience appropriate for our niche markets.

 The strategy continued to be successful in the Australasian and Middle Eastern markets where investment was made in the improvement and localisation of Urbanise's platforms to continue support for client contracts.
-The Group maintained its existing footprint in Australasia, South Africa and the Middle East.
+The Group maintained its existing footprint in Australasia and the Middle East.
 The Group maintained its software development teams in Bulgaria and software development and customer support teams in South Africa.

-Global headcount averaged at around 87 throughout the financial year.
+Global headcount averaged at around 81 throughout the financial year (FY2021: 87).